kohjingyu/50.005ProgAssignment2/README.md

 This program is written in Java and was tested in Java 8.

+## Design Challenge

+Additionally, our client opens multiple sockets for sending and receiving data.
+The client will open a number of threads specified by the server (e.g., 7).
+Each thread takes up a new port number, and the server accepts the corresponding threads.
+The file is then transferred in parallel over all the threads available.

+Similarly, the server receives the corresponding part of the file specified by a port, and combines it in the same way that it was split to ensure a lossless file output.

 ## Prerequisites

 Java is required to build the program.